 Steam Trains & Heritage Diesel Locomotives

-On or visit to Dean Forest Railway, we had journeys on both a steam engine and a heritage diesel locomotive.
+On our visit, we had journeys on both a steam engine and a heritage diesel locomotive.
 Other trains operate on the lines, more details are available on the DFR website.
+The heritage diesel engine.
+This had a comfy carriage with noticeable comfier seats than modern trains.

+The carriages and couchettes were pleasant to spend time and the window seats were my favourite for the views.
+Out of the two trains on duty for our visit, I preferred the steam locomotive.
 5541 a steam locomotive with many carriages being towed, many of which serve food or afternoon tea.
 This train dates back to 1927, when it first came into duty in Swindon.
 More info…

 Stations at Dean Forest Railway